-Because it only takes one spill of your leftovers to turn yours into a grimy (and smelly) mess that you wouldn't want to touch with a barge pole let alone heat your food up in...
-Whether yours is riddled with burnt on soup or a bad smell from 2020, use one of our failsafe methods to bring up your best microwave like new.
+Because it only takes one spill to turn yours into a grimy (and smelly) mess that you wouldn't want to touch with a barge pole let alone heat food up in...
+Whether yours is riddled with burnt-on stains or a bad odor, use one of our failsafe methods to bring up your best microwave like new.

 How often should I clean my microwave?

 First things first, you need to wipe your microwave down on a daily basis – if you use yours frequently – to keep on top of grime and bad smells.
 This will make deep cleaning your microwave, which should be done at least once a month, far easier.

 Even the most trivial tasks such as knowing how long to microwave a potato can be troublesome... too long and the energy produced from inside can cause quite the explosion!

 How to clean a microwave with lemon